|

 (or disables it where enabled) and the vibrato button adds a 6Hz vibrato.

-The "trumpet" has enabled sustain (3 seconds) and sounds rather like a
+The 'trumpet' has enabled sustain (3 seconds) and sounds rather like a

 bright metal pipe organ rank.
-The "ukulele" has a buzzy harsh timbre with
+The 'ukulele' has a buzzy harsh timbre with

 8Hz mandolin ring.
-The "piano" has enabled sustain and ignores key press
+The 'piano' has enabled sustain and ignores key press

-on EK-001 (another sonorous multipulse timbre). "church bell" is a metallic
+'violin' on EK-001 (another sonorous multipulse timbre). 'church bell'

-multipulse timbre with sustain.
+is a metallic multipulse timbre with sustain.

-Hon EK-001, but the sounds are slightly different.
-The "bell" is
+but the sounds are slightly different.
+The 'bell' is a little lower, the

-a little lower, the "base" is a little lower and decays faster, the "snare"
+'base' is a little lower and decays faster, the 'snare' is more impulsive

-is more impulsive and decays much faster (i.e. more realistic).
-The close
+and decays much faster (i.e. more realistic).
+The closed hihat is the same

-hihat is the same and also most rhythms of the MS-210B are the same; many
+and also most rhythms of the MS-210B are the same; many are simply renamed.

 The primitive sequencer is always in record mode and records all notes